epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sensitivityanalyses.md

     - cervical insufficiency, isoimmunization,
     - cervical cerclaje
 + Physician initiated delivery, which might be indicative of pregnancy complications.
 + Caesarian section, if due to pregnancy complications.
-C-sections due to complications during labor are kept in.
+C-sections due to complications during labor are kept in
++ Restrict to only term births (>=37 weeks gestation)

 ### Note: you only need to subset the phenofinal